Help Wanted (SpongeBob SquarePants): Music

-The episode features the song called "Livin' in the Sunlight, Lovin' in the Moonlight" by Tiny Tim.
+The episode features the song "Livin' in the Sunlight, Lovin' in the Moonlight" by Tiny Tim.
 At the point the pilot had already been completed, music editor Nick Carr was asked to retool the existing music on it.
 Carr said "When I first started on SpongeBob, my duties were mainly music editorial but would quickly thrust me into the composers/supervisor chair."
 The production team placed most of its music budget on using "Livin' in the Sunlight, Lovin' in the Moonlight", which Carr described as "a sadly familiar scenario with most cartoons for television.
 By the time it comes to consider the music, the budget is blown."

-The idea of using "Livin' in the Sunlight, Lovin' in the Moonlight" originated when someone sent Hillenburg a tape with "a bunch of music."
+The idea of using "Livin' in the Sunlight, Lovin' in the Moonlight" originated when someone sent Hillenburg a tape with "a bunch of music".
 While the writers were developing the show outside Nickelodeon, Hillenburg played the song for Drymon as an example of the enthusiasm he was looking for.
 When it came time to write the pilot, they had the idea to use the song in the third act.
 The crew eventually got the rights to use the song for the pilot, but all they had was "the crummy copy on Steve's old tape."
-The writers were able to use the music, as one of the women who worked at Nickelodeon at the time "knew somebody somewhere who had access to something," and she brought in a copy of the song on CD.
+The writers were able to use the music, as one of the women who worked at Nickelodeon at the time "knew somebody somewhere who had access to something", and she brought in a copy of the song on CD.
 Drymon said "We were fortunate that she had the contact; otherwise we wouldn't have been able to use it.
 The sad part was Tiny Tim died right around the time we were writing the pilot, so he never knew we used his song."

 Jeff Hutchins was with Hillenburg in Rocko's Modern Life working on animation sound.
 Hutchins was approached by Hillenburg to do music for the show.
 He was asked for "20 things, like an ocean liner horn," and Hutchins knew he had the music Hillenburg was looking for.
 Hutchins said "I offered him options and, in some cases, multiple choices.
 We agreed to meet at the Warner Bros. gate near the water tower in 20 minutes."
 He recorded the sound to a tape and met Hillenburg by the gate.
 Hutchins said, "He was about as happy as you could imagine, and off he went.
 Next thing you know, I am working on the show."
 Hutchins became the regular series sound designer.

 Release

 Broadcast

+In April 1998, the original version of "Help Wanted" was showcased in Austin, Texas, alongside the series premiere of CatDog and Action League Now!, during an event for kids and families.
 SpongeBob SquarePants aired its first segment, "Help Wanted", along with sister segments "Reef Blower" and "Tea at the Treedome", on May 1, 1999, following the television airing of the 1999 Kids' Choice Awards.
 The series later made its official debut on July 17, 1999, with the second episode "Bubblestand" and "Ripped Pants".